vEnhance/1802/src/work.typ

 However, it's worth saying now: *there will be shortcuts* to computing line integrals that bypass the work of parametrization.
 Those shortcuts are given by the _red arrows_ in the @fig-int-chart-stokes.
-In fact, the entire next chapter, @sec-ftcgreen, is dedicated to these shortcuts.
+In fact, the entire next chapter, @ch-ftcgreen, is dedicated to these shortcuts.

 == [TEXT] Work <sec-work-def>